scalalandio/chimney/docs/docs/cheatsheet.md

 | `.withFieldIgnored(_.patchField)`                                                             | `patchField` should not be used, [derivation should not complain](supported-patching.md#ignoring-fields-in-patches) that it isn't |
 | `.withFieldIgnored(_.matchingSome.patchField)`                                                | the same as above (but fields are in `Option`s)                                                                                   |
 | `.withFieldIgnored(_.everyItem.patchField)`                                                   | the same as above (but a field is in collection)                                                                                  |

+!!! example "Providing Patcher flags"

+    ```scala
+    import io.scalaland.chimney.dsl._
+    import io.scalaland.chimney.Patcher

+    // Flags can be added per derivation
+    obj.using(patch).disableMacrosLogging.patch
+    Patcher.define[A, Patch].disableMacrosLogging.buildPatcher

+    // Or for whole scope:
+    locally {
+      // All transformations derived in this scope will see these new flags (Scala 2-only syntax, see cookbook for Scala 3!).
+      implicit val cfg = PatcherConfiguration.default.disableMacrosLogging

+      obj.patchUsing(patch)
+      Patcher.derive[A, Patch]
+    }
+    ```

 | Flag example                    | What it does                                                                                                                                          |
 |---------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------|